millermuttu/YOLOv3_custom/README.md

-# custom YOLOv3 pytorch for PPE detection.
+# Custom YOLOv3 pytorch for PPE detection.

-## check this youtube link for video sample result [Youtube link](https://youtu.be/Grr8teUPwnk)
+## Check this youtube link for video sample result [Youtube link](https://youtu.be/Grr8teUPwnk)

 # Training the custom PPE dataset on YOLOv3